Are You Positioned to Hear from God?

 Today, I would like to share five things that you could do to position yourself to hear from God.

 - Spend time in His Presence.
-Elijah had to “Go out and stand on the mountain in the presence of the Lord,” when the Lord passed by.
+In 1 Kings 19, Elijah had to “Go out and stand on the mountain in the presence of the Lord,” when the Lord passed by.
 Once the Lord was there in the silence, Elijah went out and heard His voice.
 Spending time in His presence involves 1)reading and studying the word of God (2 Tim 3:16-17); 2) praying i.e. talking and listening to Him.
-(1 Thes 5:16-18) and 3) being in church amongst other believers who also enjoy His Presence.
+(1 Thes 5:16-18) and 3) being in church among other believers who also enjoy His Presence.
 Dwight Moody said; “The difference between listening to a radio sermon and going to church… is almost like the difference between calling your girl on the phone and spending an evening with her.”

-I hope that is helpful to you today.
-If there is something in the list which you could do better, to position yourself more effectively to hear from God, what are you going to do about it today?
+- If there is something in the list which you could do better, to position yourself more effectively to hear from God, what are you going to do about it today?